 Items to Bring Sea Glass Hunting

 Be sure to bring some sort of digging tools.
 We had a small rake and shovel.
 You would be amazed the things you can find just below the surface, and it’s too hard to dig with your hands.
 We also brought fingerless gloves, so our hands would stay warm, but we could still easily pick up any glass we found.
+I would recommend a small collapsible bucket that can fit in your suitcase, yet is large enough to keep a day’s worth of seaglass in it.
 Waterproof jacket and pants are also advisable.
 If you have to sit on the beach, you definitely want to stay dry.
 We were there in the fall, and it got quite windy and cold.
 Bring a backpack for storing your gear and glass, so your hands can stay free to climb the stairs back up to the road.
 And of course bring your mobile phone or a small flashlight, to check the glass colors while you’re on the beach.
 You don’t want to lug a bunch of dark stones back thinking you have glass.

 Where on Seaham Beach to Find the Best Sea Glass